GRsoldier7/polychronos_omega/README.md

 PolyChronos comes with a full team of AI savants.
 Here are some of the key players you'll be working with:

+#### Strategic & Leadership
 -   🔭 **Visionary Planner**: Your strategic guide who identifies market opportunities and defines the project's North Star.
 -   🗺️ **Product Strategist**: The voice of the user, translating their needs into a prioritized roadmap and actionable stories.
 -   🎯 **Project Manager**: The master orchestrator who creates clarity, manages risk, and keeps the project moving with momentum.
 -   📜 **The Loremaster**: The guardian of the project's knowledge, who transforms scattered information into a single, clear source of truth.

+#### Architectural & Engineering
--   🏛️ **Savant Architect**: The master builder who designs resilient, scalable, and secure system architectures.
+-   🏛️ **Savant Architect**: The holistic system architect who designs the high-level blueprint, ensuring all components (front end, back end, AI) fit together perfectly.
+-   🎨 **Front End Architect & Designer**: The master artist of the user experience, who crafts beautiful, intuitive, and bleeding-edge interfaces.
+-   ⚙️ **Back End Architect & Designer**: The master engineer of the system's core, who builds the powerful, scalable, and reliable server-side foundation.
 -   🧠 **Nexus Architect**: The AI genius who architects emergent intelligence and autonomous agentic systems.
--   👷 **Lead Engineer**: The hands-on craftsperson who translates architecture into impeccable code and mentors the team.
+-   👷 **Lead Engineer**: The hands-on craftsperson who leads the implementation of the architecture and mentors the engineering team.

 ---